ZahraTee/harmony-primary-school/content/our-school/our-vision.md

 ### Our Ethos

 Harmony Primary School is an Islamic faith school which follows the Sunni methodology.
 Our Islamic Curriculum is based upon the Ash^ari and Maturidi theology and promotes the four schools of thought, namely the Hanafi, Maliki, Shafi^iy and Hanbali madhabs.
-As a school, we commemorate Islamic occasions such as RamaDaan, ^Eid, Israa' and Mi^raaj and the birth of Prophet Muhammed sallallaahu ^alayhi wa sallam.
+As a school, we commemorate Islamic occasions such as RamaDaan, ^Eid, Israa' and Mi^raaj and the Birth of Prophet Muhammed sallallaahu ^alayhi wa sallam.

 # Our Core Values